Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 This trademark rules violation occurs when the unauthorized user leverages the trademark to sell goods and services of the class under which the trademark has been registered.

 These are all direct cases of infringements.
 They are almost always visible and easy to go after.
-However, there is another class of trademark infringement cases where the crime isn’t so direct.
+However, there is another class of infringement cases where the crime isn’t so direct.
 Such cases of referred to us as indirect trademark infringement cases in India.

 Indirect Infringement

-Following are the different aspects of indirect trademark infringement in India:
+The following are the different aspects of indirect trademark infringement in India:

 Vicarious Liability

 Note: There are no exceptions to the rules.
 In many instances, many claims that they acted in good faith when infringing on trademarks.
-However, within the eyes of the government of India, those who contributed to the criminal act held almost equal liability, regardless of how much “good faith” was there in them when they acted upon it.
+However, within the eyes of the government of India, those who contributed to the criminal Act held almost equal liability, regardless of how much “good faith” was there in them when they acted upon it.

 Contributory Infringement

-What is the best way to deal with Trademark Infringement in India?
+How to deal with Trademark Infringement in India?

-Talk to your infringer
+Talk to your Infringer

 Filing a complaint to the Trademark Authorities

 While a pacifist approach to dealing with your trademark infringer can work, most of the time, it doesn’t.
-When that happens, you file an initial complaint for trademark infringement to the authorities.
+When that happens, you file an initial complaint for brand logo infringement to the authorities.
 In most cases, it would make you deserving of quite a bit of compensation for trademark infringement in India.

 Cease and desist from Trademark Infringement in India

-If your brand holds a lot of value and even an inkling of Infringement can damage its reputation, go with the cease and desist notice for trademark infringement.
+If your brand holds a lot of value and even an inkling of Infringement can damage its reputation, go with the cease and desist notice for Brand Logo infringement.
 Just contact a lawyer, ask him for a cease and desist notice format and choose the most effective way to stop the infringer from a stop using your trademark.

-Tap into Civil and Criminal remedies
+Tap into Civil and Criminal Remedies

 File for a Preliminary Injunction